EDGEResearchLab/PEDG/README.md

 // a constant than to need to remember the magic number 11. const int BALLOON_ID = 11;

-// Define whatever piece you want to use, in this case the Encoder (air side) for PEDGE sentences PEDGEEncoder encoder;
+// Define whatever piece of the library you need, in our example we will be the encoder (Balloon Unit).
+// Note that on construction, you need to tell the library which Serial it should be reading the GPS from.
+// Here it is attached to Serial1, Port 19 for Rx.
+// It is worth noting that there is an overloaded constructor for this as well, which allows initialization
+// with analog pins to use for gathering sensor data.
+That would look like this, assuming you set the
+// sensor pins to constants:
+//      PEDGEEncoder encoder(BALLOON_ID, Serial1, RAIL_PIN, TEMP_PIN, PRESSURE_PIN, HUMIDITY_PIN, BATTERY_PIN);
+PEDGEEncoder encoder(BALLOON_ID, Serial1);

 void setup() {
-    // We have attached a GPS unit to our Serial1 Rx Port (Pin 19 on the Due)
+    // The library will not presume anything for your serial device, so the setup
-    // As a result, it needs to be configured for the anticipated Baud rate Serial1.begin(9600);
+    // still needs to initialize the port and set the baud (and any other params) Serial1.begin(9600);

+    // Just reading the data is boring, you want to see your work be alive,
-    // Since in our example we will want to see the data, also initialize the
+    // in this case we will just write it to the PC.
-    // PC connection serial line.
     Serial.begin(9600);

-    // Finally, we need to initialize the encoder to give it the information needed
-    // specifically, which serial it should listen on, and which pins our analog sensors
-    // are attached to (if you don't have the sensors, you can put in the same values or all 0's -
-    // you will just see junk data for those values)
-    // If you are unfamiliar with the `&Serial1` syntax, it is simply passing the memory
-    // location of the serial port object to read from, rather than making a copy. encoder.init(BALLOON_ID, &Serial1, A7, A8, A9, A10, A11);
 }

-// As a simple example, we will simply read GPS data for ~5seconds
+// As a simple example, we will simply read GPS data for ~5seconds and then publish the generated
-// and then publish it to the computer via the programming port void loop() {
+// $PEDGE sentence to the computer via the programming port. void loop() {
     unsigned long start = millis();
-    while ((millis() - start) < 5000) {
+    // Read GPS data for ~5 seconds. while ((millis() - start) < 5000) {
         // Calling .tick() is very important, this will tell the
-        // encoder to read a byte from the serial port and hold onto
+        // encoder to read a byte from the serial port, building
-        // it, building the GPS location information on each call.
+        // the GPS location information on each call.
+Calling it
-        // Calling it for at least a second continuously should be
+        // for at least a second continuously should be enough for
-        // enough for a full data set. encoder.tick();
+        // a full data set.
+        encoder.tick();
     }

-    // Print the result to the computer port, check it out in your serial
+    // Print the result to the computer port, check it out in your serial  monitor!
-    // monitor!
     Serial.println(encoder.encode());
 }
 ```